yeagerai/hackathon-2024-08-16/DeepThoughtCoders/README.md

 **Automated Decision-Making:** Reduces the workload on individuals by automating the validation process.
 **Trustless Operation:** Minimizes the risk of biased decisions by removing personal discretion from the validation process.

-## Market Potential
+## Market Potential and Future Directions

+### Applicability

-ADRValidator is not limited to GenLayer's internal use but can be integrated by any development team that utilizes ADRs to govern architecture decisions.
-Its universal applicability makes it a valuable tool for a wide range of software development projects.
+- **Wide Applicability:** Ideal for any development team or organization using ADRs to guide architectural decisions.
+Its flexibility makes it a robust tool across different industries.

-## Future Challenges
+### Future Enhancements

-Future enhancements will focus on robustness to prevent spammy or fake ADR submissions.
-Additionally, the goal is to integrate this system directly with platforms like GitHub, turning it into a comprehensive repository for ADRs accessible to developers worldwide.
+- **Integration with Development Platforms:** Future versions will aim to integrate directly with platforms like GitHub, creating a seamless experience for managing ADRs.
+- **Spam and Fraud Mitigation:** Enhancements to improve robustness against low-quality or fraudulent submissions.